RemiHin/filament-prefab/README.md

 6. Install all modules:
 - `php artisan prefab:filament --module=base --force`
   - be patient with the shell script, force is required to overwrite the user model
-  - This installs curator, make sure the published migration will be executed before other migrations (a simple rename will suffice)
 - `php artisan prefab:filament --module=blog`
 - `php artisan prefab:filament --module=hero-image`
 - `php artisan prefab:filament --module=news`